 Should Christians Give to Secular Organizations?

 On the other side of the fence, there are some who argue that some secular agencies provide a valid and needed function which is not found in the Christian community.
 For instance, the arts have often been neglected in the Christian community.
-The list can be expanded: Boy Scouts, Red Cross, medical research, hospice houses, higher education, etc. So is the argument that when a secular agency provides the service they should be supported?
-Or is it wise to instead reaching over the wall and being an influence.
+The list can be expanded: Boy Scouts, Red Cross, medical research, hospice houses, higher education, etc. So is the solution that, when a secular agency provides the service, it should be supported?
+Or is it wise instead to reach over the wall and be an influence.

 The question is an important one—particularly in the coming years.
 We see many Christian organizations and educational institutions struggling.
 Many secular institutions have built large endowments.
 And the reality is that the Christian influence in this country is shrinking.
 There is great need.